-EBDI set and achieved higher participation targets for minority-, women- and locally-owned companies than ever before.
+EBDI is dedicated to increasing hiring opportunities for East Baltimore and Baltimore City residents.
+EBDI has also set and achieved higher participation targets for minority-, women- and locally-owned companies than ever before.
 Economic inclusion at all levels of development is a bedrock principle of EBDI.

 Food Access & Programming*

 EBDI is pursuing a grocery store and implementing other healthy food options for Eager Park and the surrounding communities, including fresh produce donations and a farmer’s market.